dan131fram3/AnsiblePlay/README.md

 Clone this repository and run the following command:

+Either run this command:

 ansible-playbook -i inventory roles.yml -u root

+Or if that command doesn't work, the below command is better for running locally.

+ansible-playbook -i inventory roles.yml -kK

 This may ask for your password which you should enter: